AWV Educational Philosophy

 1. Do you have a physical or mental disability, and do you have a child enrolled in our school?
 (Are you deaf, have a physical disability, or serious medical conditions(s) etc.?
 We are responsible for providing you access to parent-teacher conferences and other programs and activities, including graduation.

 2. Are you or do you know of an individual with a disability that may attend a function in our building (1-graduation ceremony)?
 We would like to be aware of this in case there are physical barriers in accessing our building.
-If you have special needs as detailed above, please contact the following: Rachel Merkel or Sharon Stickrod, Equity Coordinators, Ar-We-Va Community School, 712-663-4311.
+If you have special needs as detailed above, please contact the following: Sara Edholm or Sharon Stickrod, Equity Coordinators, Ar-We-Va Community School, 712-663-4311.

 Harassment and bullying of students and employees are against federal, state and local policy, and are not tolerated by the Ar-We-Va School Board.
 The Ar-We-Va School Board is committed to providing all students with a safe and civil school environment in which all members of the school community are treated with dignity and respect.
 To that end, the Ar-We-Va School Board has in place policies, procedures, and practices that are designed to reduce and eliminate bullying and harassment as well as processes and procedures to deal with incidents of bullying and harassment.
 Bullying and harassment of students by students, school employees, and volunteers who have direct contact with students will not be tolerated in the Ar-We-Va Schools or the Ar-We-Va School District.